MoceanAPI/monday-dashboard/README.md

 You will need to connect your monday.com account with us.
 We have a video for you to follow along to connect your monday account and MoceanAPI. https://youtu.be/P1DG6grBlQ0?si=W5NeYJnKODJP7Knk&t=60

+16. **Do I need a Virtual Number to send 1-Way SMS?**

+No, you don't need a Virtual Number to send 1-Way SMS.

 ### SMS Compliance in United States (US)

 1. **SMS Compliance Guidelines**